Omarb28/fsnd-capstone-project/README.md

   * `delete:movies`

 ## Conclusion
 Thank you for reviewing my project.
 I hope that all the requirements are fulfilled.
+The project includes MIT License.